Sohamnaik2586/Speech_Converter/README.md

 3. Make your changes and test them thoroughly.
 4. Submit a pull request with a detailed description of your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for both personal and commercial purposes.

-Thank you for using and contributing to the Text-to-Speech Converter website!